simpleinjector/Documentation/source/quickstart.rst

 .. container:: Note

-    Please go to the :doc:`Using the Simple Injector <using>` section in the documentation to see more examples.
+    Please go to the :doc:`Using Simple Injector <using>` section in the documentation to see more examples.

 More information
 ================